ericelliott/ogen/README.md

 }
 ```

-Pass it into `ogen()` and get back an observable that you can subscribe to:
+Pass it into `ogen()` and get back an observable that lets you subscribe to all the yielded values:

 ```js
 const onNext = val => console.log(val);